 - Geothermal Technologies office – Uses seismic data analysis to improve the quality and quantity of plausible drilling targets for the exploration and extraction of geothermal resources.

 - National Nuclear Security Administration (NNSA) – Engages in seismic research, as part of efforts to enhance national and international capabilities for monitoring nuclear weapons development and testing, as well as compliance with nuclear testing treaties.

 - Manages a seismic research program supporting national security requirements for monitoring nuclear explosions and nuclear testing treaty compliance.

 - Operates the components of the GPS global navigation satellite system, which provides critical data for natural hazards monitoring and assessment.

 - Maintains the Air Force Research Laboratories seismic technologies program.

-The Seismological Society of America urges Congress to help the nation prepare for natural disasters, study natural resources and enhance our national security by maintaining full funding for these geoscience and seismic science programs throughout the Federal Government.
+The Seismological Society of America urges Congress to bolster the nation’s preparedness for natural disasters, promote the study of natural resources and enhance our national security by ensuring full funding for these geoscience and seismic science programs across the Federal Government.

 Approved by the SSA Board of Directors, January 2024